SheilaRT/Azure-Alphant/README.md

 To create your next two themes, repeat the same steps for the lines after `custom2` and `custom3`.

 :page_facing_up: _**custom.css**_: The final six lines style the buttons for each theme.
-The first three of those line are already set for the default alphant theme and both the white and black themes.
+The first three of those lines are already set for the default alphant theme and both the white and black themes.
 For the last three, change the background color from `transparent` to the same value you used for `--bg` for the corresponding custom theme in :page_facing_up: _skin.js_.

 Once you've saved your changes, open Azure Alphant and enjoy your new themes.
 At any time, you may change the values for your custom themes.
 If and only if, you absolutely know how to code in JS and CSS, you may also add additional themes, however it is not the fault of Azure Alphant if you break your themes in the process.
 Choose wisely.